The four best Geisha makeovers in Kyoto

 Step 2: Geisha Makeup

-So the staff draw the brows differently and customise the shape to suit a variety of face of face shapes, but of course, traditional Maiko makeup colors are adhered to.
+So the staff draw the brows differently and customize the shape to suit a variety of face of face shapes, but of course, traditional Maiko makeup colors are adhered to.

 Gion AYA makes the transformation comfortable, fun and flexible, but all the time keeping to the formality of tradition dictated by the Geisha heritage.